Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 "But you think the APA angle is more likely," Sartori finished for him.
 He watched Kolbeinn wrestle with the statement for a second before finally nodding.

 "...We’re gambling with lives at this point, Mister President.
 A lot of ‘em.
 If I could give you solid truth and facts, we’d’ve caught the bastards already.
-The best I can do is play the odds, and I think… yeah.
+The best I can do is play the odds, and I think... yeah.
 The odds lie with the APA."

 "And I have to decide where the odds lie on who is and isn’t likely to have APA sympathies.
 The spotlight falls on you too, general."